On This Page:

 The FDA has approved one targeted therapy drug for pancreatic cancer and one immunotherapy for a small group of pancreatic cancer patients.
 But, these treatments are not widely used.
 Most patients who receive targeted therapy or immunotherapy will get it through a clinical trial.

 For eligible patients, surgery is the best option for long-term survival of pancreatic cancer.
 Data show high volume surgeons at high volume hospitals have higher success rates and fewer complications.
 The Pancreatic Cancer Action Network strongly recommends you have a high volume pancreatic surgeon (more than 15 surgeries per year) perform the surgery.
-Contact Patient Central for a list of high volume pancreatic surgeons in your area.

 Learn more about pancreatic cancer surgery.